MegaManSec/captive-portal-unbinder/README.md

 To be run as root, as `./captive-unbind wifibox0` where `wifibox0` is the wifi ssid / dhclient name.

 A little bit more information about this script can be found [on this post](https://joshua.hu/captive-portal-automatic-unbound-resolve-forward-zone-blocked-dns-traffic).

+TODO: If CNAMEs are used, Unbound does not know how to handle the forward-addr.
+Need to parse `drill` output for this.